 You can find the previous and 2019 versions of the regulations in the sidebar to the left.

-The whole admission process (Standard Disclosure Scotland check, verification of application, petitioning the court, the petition being granted and the Law Society’s records being updated) can take up to six weeks.
+The whole admission process (Standard Disclosure Scotland check, verification of application, petitioning the court, the petition being granted and our records being updated) can take up to six weeks.

 Our Education, Training & Qualifications team is on hand to help.
 If you have any questions, get in touch at firstname.lastname@example.org.